 To make the most of the sunny days and warm temperatures, we’ve got ten seasonal suggestions to encourage you out of the office.

 Wherever you go, make sure to generate some anticipation and excitement leading up to the event.
-Announce where you’re going using a vibrant desktop alert, then keep everyone's eyes on the prize with a special branded wallpaper.
+Announce where you’re going using a vibrant desktop alert, then keep everyone's eyes on the prize with a specially branded wallpaper.

 A fun way for a team to find their feet is to get lost first.
-Split your employees into groups, give them a map, compass and series of clues to follow, then send them on their way to see if they reach their destination correctly.
+Split your employees into groups, give them a map, compass, and series of clues to follow, then send them on their way to see if they reach their destination correctly.
 Have each group start from a different place, but with the same final destination.
 Traditionally this takes place in areas like forests, but it can work equally well in cities.

 2. Boat fishing or sightseeing trip

 Got a seashore or lake nearby?
 Don’t just admire it – get on it!
 Charter a boat for a sightseeing or fishing trip, and feel those office cares drift away on the breeze.
 Some operators also offer catering services, giving you the option of including a meal as well.

 3. Vineyard visit or wine-tasting

 This combination of scenery and liquid refreshment is a guaranteed winner.
 Few outdoor venues are as picturesque as vineyards.
 Some come with the benefit of being out of cellphone range – forcing those staff glued to their mobile to put it aside for a while.
 Find out the budding sommeliers by having a wine-tasting and identification challenge.
 Certain to be a grape success.

 Helping other people is a fantastic way to get your team to bond, and warm a few hearts along the way.
 Local schools or charities are always looking for volunteers to help them organize events.
 Getting involved with activities like a charity hiking event, or a sports day for special needs children, really makes people feel they’re making a difference in the lives of others.